What Does The Real Bees Knees Mean?

 She can store a million sperm in her body and produce 2,000 eggs within a single day.

-(I did the math.)
-The drones die soon after mating.
-Nature is cruel!
+The drones die soon after mating… nature is cruel.

-Later when the hive gets a little overcrowded – (really?) – the “old” queen decides to search for her forever home and takes half the hive with her.
+When the hive begins to get a little overcrowded – really? – the “old” queen decides to search for her forever home and takes half the hive with her.

-Scout bees search out the area for an appropriate place to build a hive.
+Scout bees search the area for an appropriate place to build a hive for granny.
 They do the initial hunt for the homesite.
-That’s their job.
-They are the real estate guys.
+That’s their job; they are the real estate guys.

 She doesn’t really have a say in the matter – “not sure, no curb appeal”, but the scouts have it all under control.
 They will get her the hive she wants and needs.